Arthur's Day: History

 ITV2 and DirecTV. €6 million was pledged to the Arthur Guinness Fund at the time.
-The so-called celebration was endorsed by several high-profile names, such as rock star-turned political activist Bob Geldof, director and screenwriter Guy Ritchie, footballer and Guinness football ambassador for Africa Michael Essien and British celebrities such as Peter Crouch and Sophie Dahl.
+The festival was endorsed by several high-profile names, such as rock star-turned political activist Bob Geldof, director and screenwriter Guy Ritchie, footballer and Guinness football ambassador for Africa Michael Essien and British celebrities such as Peter Crouch and Sophie Dahl.

-Notable high-profile names who later spoke out against Arthur's day include: director Lenny Abrahamson, singer-songwriter Christy Moore, and musician Mike Scott of The Waterboys.
+Notable high-profile names who later spoke out against Arthur's Day include: director Lenny Abrahamson, singer-songwriter Christy Moore, musician Mike Scott of The Waterboys, and actor Gabriel Byrne who criticised the marketing strategy employed by Guinness as "a cynical piece of exercise in a country which has a huge drinking problem".
 The event was also dubbed "Diageo Day" by The Huffington Post to promote a boycott of the event.
 The Royal College of Physicians Ireland highlighted a 30% increase in ambulance call-outs on each successive Arthur's Day and a doubling in alcohol-related liver disease over the previous decade, associated with drink promotion and the relative cheapness of alcohol.

 Guinness drinkers were asked by the brewing company to raise a glass to the memory of Arthur Guinness at 17:59 (5:59 pm), a reference to 1759, the year the Guinness Brewery was established.
 An 82c stamp of an Arthur Guinness portrait was also released by An Post to commemorate the anniversary.